SouravBose2000/Excel-Sales-Analytics/README.md

 To prepare for these, we followed these steps:
 - **ETL Process – Extract, Transform, Load :**
 The Atliq business team provided the analytics team with requirement files containing raw sales data in .csv format.
-These files include monthly transactional data from Atliq Hardware’s sales operations.We first imported the CSV files into Excel, which is known as the **Extract** step — this brings the raw data into our environment for further processing.
-Next, we used Power Query to clean, filter, rename columns, remove nulls, and apply business logic as needed — this is the **Transform** step, where we shape the data into a usable form.
+These files include monthly transactional data from Atliq Hardware’s sales operations.
+The CSV files were first imported into Excel, which is known as the **Extract** step — this brings the raw data into our environment for further processing.
+Next, Power Query was used to clean, filter, rename columns, remove nulls, and apply business logic as needed — this is the **Transform** step, where the data is shaped into a usable form.
 Finally, the transformed data was loaded back into Excel across structured sheets, ready for modeling and analysis in Power Pivot — this is the **Load** step.
 - **Identify Report Components**
-        - We first listed all the required components (fields/measures) needed for both reports.
-This helped us map which fields come from which table (e.g., sales data from the fact table, customer details from the dimension table).
+        - All the required components (fields/measures) needed for both reports were first listed.
+This helped map which fields come from which table (e.g., sales data from the fact table, customer details from the dimension table).
 - **Create dim_date Table**
-        - The dataset didn’t include a dedicated date dimension, so we created a dim_date table using Power Query.
-This date table allows for advanced time intelligence functions such as Year-to-Date (YTD), Month-over-Month (MoM), and more.
+        - The dataset didn’t include a dedicated date dimension, so a dim_date table was created using Power Query.
+This date table allows for advanced time intelligence functions such as Quarter, Fiscal Year and more.
 - **Build the Data Model**
         - Data modeling plays a vital role and is considered as the basement of report.
         - Poor data modeling affects the over all performance of the report.
-        - In this project, we have followed Snowfall data modeling method.
+        - In this project, Star schema data modeling method is followed.

 <img src="https://github.com/SouravBose2000/Excel-Sales-Analytics/blob/main/Resources/Data_Model.png" class="center">

 *******************
 ### **Report designing**

-Based on the mockup files received as requirement, the team will start designing the report and create measure as and when required
+Based on the mockup files received as requirement, the team will start designing the report and create measure as and when required.

 #### **Customer Performance Report**

-In customer performance report highlights the net sales for individual customer for 2019 and 2020 and 2021, It allows for a year-over-year comparison to evaluate customer performance.
-The report also highlights the year-over-year percentage growth in net sales from 2020 to 2021.
+In customer performance report highlights the net sales for individual customer for fiscal years 2019, 2020, and 2021.
+It allows for a year-over-year comparison to evaluate customer performance.
+The report also highlights the year-over-year percentage growth in net sales from fiscal year 2020 to 2021.

 <img src="https://github.com/SouravBose2000/Excel-Sales-Analytics/blob/main/Resources/Customer%20Performance%20Report.png" class="center">

 #### **Market Performance VS Target Report**

-The Market Performance Report provides a breakdown of net sales by market (country) for each individual year, allowing stakeholders to analyze how different countries have performed over time.
-This report includes 2021 sales targets and compares them against the actual net sales for 2021, highlighting the gap between target and performance.This report also displays the percentage variance from the target using conditional formatting, enabling quick identification of underperforming or outperforming markets.
+The Market Performance Report provides a breakdown of net sales by market (country) for each individual fiscal year, allowing stakeholders to analyze how different countries have performed over time.
+This report includes sales targets for fiscal year 2021 and compares them against the actual net sales for fiscal year 2021, highlighting the gap between target and performance.This report also displays the percentage variance from the target using conditional formatting, enabling quick identification of underperforming or outperforming markets.

 <img src="https://github.com/SouravBose2000/Excel-Sales-Analytics/blob/main/Resources/Market%20Performance%20vs%20Target%20Report.png" class="center">